tailintalent/causal/README.md

-# Relation Learning With Minimum Predictive Information Regularization
+## Relation Learning With Minimum Predictive Information Regularization
+This repository contains the code for the paper "Discovering Nonlinear Relations with Minimum Predictive Information Regularization" by Wu et al. 2019.
+It contains the implementation of the proposed Minimum Predictive Information Regularization (MPIR) method and several compared methods, as well as the three experiments of the paper.

 ## Requirements
 - Python 3